 As Ireland’s most-visited attraction for years on end, there’s no escaping the might of the Guinness Storehouse.
 Make no mistake, it’s a seven-storey exhibition rather than a working brewery (that’s nearby but off-limits).
-Spend longer in the advertising section, which details its famous vintage posters and creative television ads, and leave plenty of time for the finale: a pint of the black stuff in the Gravity Bar, with sweeping views across Dublin.
+Linger in the advertising section, which looks at its famous vintage posters and creative television ads, and leave plenty of time for the finale: a pint of the black stuff in the Gravity Bar, with sweeping views across Dublin.

-In the fast-changing area of the Liberties is the Teelings Distillery, oozing cool in everything from its tattooed, super friendly staff to its buzzing café that serves artisanal drinks and snacks.
-Visitors get a peek behind the processes and there’s a generous tasting at the end, so it’s a work of evil genius that the exit is through the bar rather than the gift shop.
+In the fast-developing Liberties area you’ll find the Teeling Distillery, which oozes cool in everything from its super-friendly tattooed staff to a buzzing café that serves artisanal drinks and snacks.
+Visitors can learn all about the distilling process and there’s a generous tasting at the end of each tour.

-Molly Malone’s statue gets all the attention for two reasons but set back in the northwest corner of Merrion Square, you’ll find Dublin-born Oscar Wilde nonchalantly lounging on a rock, looking dapper in his smoking jacket made of British Columbian jade.
+The statue of Molly Malone may get all the attention, but set back in the north-west corner of Merrion Square, you’ll find Dublin-born Oscar Wilde nonchalantly lounging on a rock, looking dapper in his smoking jacket made of British Columbian jade.
 Next to it, two pillars are inscribed with his writings, one topped by a figure of his pregnant wife, Constance Lloyd, and another, the muscly torso of Dionysus, the Greek god of wine and ecstasy.
 Guess which one catches his eye.

-The largest capital city park in Europe seems within walking distance of the centre, but it’s best to get public transport and save your steps for inside.
-There’s an abundance of delights, and a few residents, from the wild deer, to the President of Ireland who lives in the impressive Áras an Uachtaráin.
+The largest park in any capital city in Europe seems within walking distance of the centre, but it’s best to get public transport and save your steps for inside.
+There’s an abundance of quaint sights, and even a few residents, from the wild deer to the President of Ireland, who lives in the impressive Áras an Uachtaráin.
 In need of a pitstop?
 Try Hole in the Wall, a cosy pub and restaurant on the park’s perimeter.

-Found in a Georgian townhouse on St Stephen’s Green, The Little Museum of Dublin is presented like a hoarder’s house.
-It features a wealth of cultural paraphernalia, from vintage posters and relics, to U2 memorabilia and a cardboard cut-out of Mrs Brown.
-Entry is through a guided tour only, which is just as well: the characterful staff have great fun unravelling the background of their favourite items, explained with Ireland’s knack for storytelling.
+Tucked inside a Georgian townhouse on St Stephen’s Green, the Little Museum of Dublin feels like a hoarder’s house.
+Featuring a wealth of cultural paraphernalia, from vintage posters to U2 memorabilia to a cardboard cut-out of Mrs Brown.
+Entry is through a guided tour only, which is just as well: the characterful staff have great fun telling the stories behind their favourite items.

-Dublin often has a conservative attitude to street art, so it’s extra special to see a 360-degree view of tags and murals impressive in both their size and detail.
-Drawn on the buildings that surround the street car park, the art seems to change on a regular basis, which provides all the more reason to keep returning.
+Dublin often has a conservative attitude towards street art, so it’s extra-special to see a 360-degree view of tags and murals impressive in both size and detail.
+Scrawled on the buildings surrounding the Tivoli Theatre car park, the art here changes on a regular basis, which provides all the more reason to keep returning.

 Presented without fanfare, the gaunt faces and desperate eyes of Rowan Gillespie’s seven bronze figures serve as a startling reminder of the Great Irish Famine of 1840s.
-As landlords took their fill of other crops, the potato blight caused the population to fall by a quarter as a million people died and others emigrated, like these characters who are found on Custom House Quay where the ‘Perseverence’ began its historic famine journey to New York.
-This piece is a small but fitting tribute to the scar on Irish history.
+As landlords took their fill of other crops, the potato blight caused the population to fall by a quarter as a million died and others emigrated – like these characters on Custom House Quay where the ‘Perseverence’ began its historic journey to New York.
+A small but fitting tribute to this scar on Irish history.